Sean Banan inuti Seanfrika

-Sean Banan inuti Seanfrika (en:Sean Banan inside Seanfrica) is a 2012 Swedish comedy film starring comedian Sean Samadi as Sean Banan, Dr. Alban, Kikki Danielsson and Johannes Brost.
+Sean Banan inuti Seanfrika (en:Sean Banan inside Seanfrica) is a 2012 Swedish comedy film starring comedian Sina Samadi as Sean Banan, Dr. Alban, Kikki Danielsson and Johannes Brost.

 Plot

 A guy named Sean Banan heads to Africa with a diva to record a music video.
 What was supposed to be a simple trip turns out to be a crazy road trip with boat hunts, wild animals and many strange people.
 Losing all his money after a mysterious stockbroker goes missing, they go on an adventure around Africa to find the mysterious stockbroker and his money.